|

 Old Quarter: Covering one of Plovdiv’s three hills with its cobbled streets and colourful mansions, the Old Quarter is a painter’s dream.

-Kapana: The tangle of narrow streets behind the mosque is known as “The Trap” and
+Kapana: The tangle of narrow streets behind the mosque is known as “The Trap” and has in recent years become a cultural and nightlife hub.

 City Gallery of Fine Arts: Holds an extensive collection of 19th- and 20th-century Bulgarian paintings, including some fine portraits by renowned National Revival realist painter Stanislav Dospevski.